michaelbromley/horizonal/README.md

 3. For touch enabled devices, swiping up or left pages forward; swiping down or right pages backward.

 You can of course program your own controls by using the built-in API methods listed above.

+## Browser Compatibility

+Horizonal uses some ES5 features which means it will not work on IE8 or below.

+I have tested it in the latest versions of Chrome (36), Firefox (31) and IE (11) in Windows and IE10 on Windows Phone 8.

+IE seems to have problems with CSS 3D transition that use the z-axis.
+Expect unexpected results.

+Since I don't have a Mac or an iPhone, I've not been able to do much testing on those.
+Bug reports welcome!

 ## Licence